go-gitea/gitea/docs/content/usage/authentication.en-us.md

 - Click the `Add Authentication Source` button.
 - Select `SAML` as the authentication type.

+#### Features Not Yet Supported

+Currently, auto-registration is not supported for SAML.
+During the external account linking process the user will be prompted to set a username and email address or link to an existing account.

+SAML group mapping is not supported.

 #### Settings

 - `Authentication Name` **(required)**